 Another building designed by William and Thomas Milburn, opened in 1906.
 This is a more quirky building, with its embossed flaming torches on the exterior wall between the windows.
 The fire station closed in 1992.
 A series of poetic narratives of the recent history of Sunderland filled the upper windows until autumn 2016.
 The fire station is currently in the process of being transformed into a music and arts centre as part of the City of Culture 2021 project.

 The poetic panels have recently been removed as the site is redeveloped, but you can read the full poem here.

 A mural in the centre of the lower doors was created on 10th July 2016 as part of the city’s commemoration of the centenary of the first day of the Battle of the Somme.
 Asunder centred around a new film by Esther Johnson using archive footage of the Sunderland area from the time of the First World War.
 This was set to a live soundtrack by Field Music, Warm Digits and the Royal Northern Sinfonia.
 The Asunder mural was created by Frank Styles, based on a contemporary photo.

 Enjoy a short taste of the performance of Asunder here: Asunder

-The regeneration of this area inspired creative writers in the 2016 Sunderland Literature and Creative Writing Festival.
+The regeneration of this area motivated creative writers in the 2016 Sunderland Literature and Creative Writing Festival.
 This piece of ‘flash fiction’ by Ian Todd was inspired by the work planned for the old fire station site.

 Dun Cow pub